 Faculty office - Sciences Service Hub

 The Sciences Service Hub at the faculty office is the place to go for most questions relating to your study.
-Our friendly and experienced team are here to help!
-We’re available between 9am and 5pm Monday to Friday and can assist you with:
+Our friendly and experienced team are here to help you with:

 - Program advice